ddenysov/purrsurance/apps/services/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

+## Lambda Functions

+- **hello-world** - Main Lambda function with AWS Bedrock Agent integration
+- **producer** - Event Producer Lambda that publishes events to SNS
+- **saver** - Event Saver Lambda that persists events from SNS to DynamoDB
+- **get-policy-details** - Lambda function for retrieving policy information
-- hello-world - Code for the application's Lambda function.
+- **sse-stream** - Server-Sent Events streaming Lambda

+## Project Structure

-- events - Invocation events that you can use to invoke the function.
+- events - Invocation events that you can use to invoke functions
-- hello-world/tests - Unit tests for the application code.
-- template.yaml - A template that defines the application's AWS resources.
+- template.yaml - SAM template that defines the application's AWS resources
+- Makefile - Build and deployment automation

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.